GitLab Web Editor (FREE)

 - Introduced in GitLab 13.10 for GitLab SaaS instances.

 - Introduced in GitLab 13.11 for self-managed instances.

 Web Editor enables you to highlight a single line by adding specially formatted

-hash information to the URL's file path segment.
+hash information to the file path segment of the URL.
 For example, the file path segment

 MY_FILE.js#L3 instructs the Web Editor to highlight line 3.